 So what makes JCU stand out from other Australian universities?
 And how on earth can we compare Australia’s and Canada’s health care needs?

-Tropical peoples?
-How can that relate to Canada you ask?
+But wait, tropical peoples?
+How can that relate to Canada?
 When speaking about Canada, most people think frigid winters, not tropics.

 But the connection between Australia and Canada is stronger than you may think.